Breath tests in Nevada DUI cases measure whether an alleged drunk driver has an illegal blood alcohol content (BAC) of 0.08% or higher.

-Refusing to take the PBT will usually result in the police officer confiscating your driver’s license and arresting you for a DUI offense.
+- Refusing to take the PBT will result in the police officer confiscating your license and arresting you for DUI.

-If you refuse to take the evidentiary breath test, you face a 1-year driver’s license revocation and can be forced to submit to an evidentiary blood test.
+- If you refuse to take the EBT or blood test after your arrest, you face a 1-year driver’s license revocation and a forced blood draw.

 In this article, our Las Vegas DUI attorneys discuss: